fmay/temp/.guides/sections.md

 step: 7-if

 ---
-We only just figured out loops and now it's time to move on to another one of those things you need to master, *conditional statements*.
+We only just figured out loops and now it's time to move on to another of those things you need to master, *conditional statements*.

 ##Example
 Before we go into any detail, let's look at an example.
 Sticking with our birds, let's see how we deal with the following scenario.